-Q. Aren’t all whey proteins more or less the same?
+Q. Are all whey proteins more or less the same?

 No. There may be a major difference in the quality of whey protein based upon the following factors: source of the milk -production method-individual manufacturer specifications-added ingredients- proprietary blends.
 Is the source of the milk from herds that are fed antibiotics, hormones, antibiotics, chemicals or genetically modified organisms and plants?
 Are they feed unnatural or man-made substances?
 Is there a history of bovine disease with the milk cows?
 Are the delicate milk peptides subject to high heat?
 Does the isolation method destroy the immune peptides?
 Is the blend rich in the immune peptides?
 What is the nature and quality of other ingredients added?
 Are there added synergistic nutrients, like soluble prebiotic fiber, reduced glutathione and organic selenium to increase the antioxidant, immune and detoxification functions of undenatured whey?
 Have they been fortified even further with the addition of colostrum?